googleworkspace/java-samples/vault/vault-hold-migration-api/README.md

 # vault-hold-migration-api

-This repository contains the code sample for Vault to generate report on Mail holds and to copy them for Hangouts Chat.
+This repository contains a code sample for Vault that generates a report on Mail holds and copies them for Hangouts Chat.

-Documentation is available in
+Documentation is available on the
 [Google Developers site](https://developers.google.com/vault/guides/chat).